 The NASA Marshall Bus Tour happens once daily.
 The bus departs from the front of the USSRC at exactly 12:30 pm and lasts 2-2.5 hours.
 Tickets cost $20 per person (age 5+), children under five are free.
 To go on the tour, you’ll need I.D. such as a driver’s license or passport (for anyone 16 or older), plus you can’t bring any large bags or food or drink.

-What You’ll Experience on a Tour of NASA Marshall
+What You’ll See on a NASA Marshall Tour

 The bus tour of Marshal Space Flight Center varies a little bit each time depending on your driver and tour guide, but there are some sights you can expect to see on every tour.